 Cheltenham favourites today: Latest odds and ante-post betting

-Cheltenham Festival is back for 2023 with a thrilling week of racing lined up in what is known as ‘The Greatest Show on Turf’.
+Cheltenham Festival rumbles on to Day 3 with 2023 already producing some iconic moments to live up to its name as ‘The Greatest Show on Turf’.

-Look out for the finest in the sport in the Cotswolds with a feverish anticipation for the Gold Cup and other Grade 1 races.
+The finest in the sport go again in the Cotswolds with a feverish anticipation for the Gold Cup on St Patrick’s Day, with fans looking to profit from Thursday’s best tips and predictions.

-The Irish trainers will hope to triumph once again after landing the Prestbury Cup 12 months ago with a mighty 18 wins compared to just 10 for British-trained horses.
+The Irish trainers will hope to triumph once again after landing the Prestbury Cup 12 months ago and all signs point to more joy for the Emerald Isle and here is how you can watch it all unfold.

 When is the 2023 Cheltenham Festival?